-- 1. Have their far arm across their chest towards you.2 - 2.
-Bend the far leg at the knee while their foot still rests on the mattress.
+- 1. Have their far arm across their chest towards you. - 2.
+Bend their far leg at the knee while their foot still rests on the mattress.
 Bring the bent leg towards you.
-3 As you do this, their far shoulder will naturally start to move towards you through the leverage of the leg.
-Reach over with your hand to guide their
+As you do this, their far shoulder will naturally start to move towards you through the leverage of the leg.
+Reach over with your hand to guide their shoulder towards you comfortably and safely.
+This will put the person on their side with their bent knee giving extra security. - 3.
+Place pillows to support their back and, if necessary, between their legs for added comfort.
+Adjust the head pillow as needed.